TrumanHeberle/OptBot/README.md

 Install NumPy
 https://numpy.org/install/
 - recommended using pip installation

+## Setup
+Once all of the prerequisite requirements are met (above) you run the RLBot GUI.
+In order to enable this bot you must load the folder where you clone this repository using the RLBot GUI.
+I would recommend cloning the repository into the default RLBot bot folder which can be found by clicking the button labeled "Manage bot folders" and copying the path ending with the folder "MyBots".

+Some match settings that are recommended would be enabling rendering, skip replays, and instant start.
+One setting which must remain off is enabling lockstep as this leads to improper packet timestamps.

 ## File Information
 appearance.cfg : controls the bot appearances (mostly unimportant except for car type)